-A tutorial is a course in which normally one student engages in study under the direction of a faculty member, with weekly meetings of at least one hour and fifteen minutes throughout the semester or one hour and fifty minutes each week of a trimester.
+A tutorial or independent study is a course in which normally one student engages in study under the direction of a faculty member, with weekly meetings of at least one hour and fifteen minutes throughout the semester or one hour and fifty minutes each week of a trimester.
 The student must secure the permission of the instructor, who should not feel constrained to assume such extra work, and also obtain permission from the department chair and the dean.
-All tutorials must be approved by the appropriate dean in advance of the term for which they are planned.
-Ordinarily, no faculty member may direct more than one tutorial each term, i.e., two tutorials in any academic year and one in the summer.
+All tutorials and independent studies must be approved by the appropriate dean in advance of the term for which they are planned.
+Ordinarily, no faculty member may direct more than one tutorial or independent study each term, i.e., two in any academic year and one in the summer.

-Tutorials may be approved for: a.) students who desire special study in a specific area, which is not ordinarily covered in sufficient breadth and depth to suit their particular needs and interests; b.) students who because of legitimate academic or human problems (e.g., student teaching or illness) have been unable to take required courses when normally scheduled, and who for substantial reasons (e.g., course is no longer offered, course is irregularly offered and is not available during the appropriate year) will be unable to take such courses at any other regularly scheduled time.
+Tutorials and independent studies may be approved for: a.) students who desire special study in a specific area, which is not ordinarily covered in sufficient breadth and depth to suit their particular needs and interests; b.) students who because of legitimate academic or human problems (e.g., student teaching or illness) have been unable to take required courses when normally scheduled, and who for substantial reasons (e.g., course is no longer offered, course is irregularly offered and is not available during the appropriate year) will be unable to take such courses at any other regularly scheduled time.
 This category will not be construed as including students who, having legitimately been unable to take a regularly scheduled course, have subsequently neglected without good cause to take that course at one of its regularly scheduled times.
 Preference for a particular instructor or for a particular time is not to be considered good cause.
-Tutorials are not available to students as a means of replacing a grade in a course previously taken.
-Tutorials are available only to matriculated Saint Peter's University students and our graduates, and may be given only by Saint Peter's University faculty.
-Registration for a tutorial must be completed prior to the end of the appropriate add period.
+Tutorials and independent studies are not available to students as a means of replacing a grade in a course previously taken.
+Tutorials and independent studies are available only to matriculated Saint Peter's University students and our graduates, and may be given only by Saint Peter's University faculty.
+Registration for a tutorial or independent study must be completed prior to the end of the appropriate add period.